Underfist: Halloween Bash: Plot

-Mindy creates a potion which turns all the warriors into Candy Hunting Trick or Treater Candy Monsters, and all she needs now is Irwin's powers to create the candy warriors ultimate monster form.
+Mindy creates a potion which turns all the warriors into monsters, and all she needs now is Irwin's powers to create the candy warriors ultimate monster form.
 But Irwin refuses.
 Soon Jeff the Spider, Fred Fredburger, and Skarr find out a way how to get to the Underworld by using Hoss's car to drill into the Underworld, and they rescue Irwin and Hoss.

 But the army of candy monsters hasn't given up yet.
 They head to the city and attack.
 Irwin and Hoss get into an argument, leading into a battle, turning on each other.
-While the battle is going on, the monsters suck up Irwin's power (but not all of it) and transform into one giant candy monster.
+While the battle is going on, the monsters suck up Irwin's power and transform into one giant candy monster.
 Jeff and Fred try to escape, but they fail.
 Soon Hoss and Irwin see the monster and start to fight it, beating it.
 Irwin discovers that Hoss is scared of monsters, because he was haunted as a kid.
-In a rare moment of emotion for himself (and the franchise itself), Hoss apologizes to Irwin for how he treated him and realizes there are good monsters out there.
+In a rare moment of emotion, Hoss apologizes to Irwin for how he treated him and realizes there are good monsters out there.
 Mindy also realizes what she did was wrong and apologizes as well.

-Just then, Mr. Bun Bun and Skarr (who is secretly working for him) appears and admits that he was the one who turned Mindy into a witch using a Witch Worm and used her to get to Irwin so he could use his powers to open up portals to the Underworld.
+Just then, Mr. Bun Bun and Skarr (who is secretly working for him) appear, and Mr. Bun Bun admits that he was the one who turned Mindy into a witch using a Witch Worm and used her to get to Irwin so he could use his powers to open up portals to the Underworld.
 He also reveals that he cut off Fred's tusks, made Billy scared of spiders, and haunted Hoss's childhood.
 Just as Bun Bun is about to kill Mindy and Underfist, Skarr betrays Bun Bun and kicks him into hot cocoa, melting the marshmallow bunny.

 Grim, Billy, and Mandy (who became president) award Underfist for saving Halloween, but then they hear something outside and investigate.
-It's soon revealed that there is an army of squid warriors who have found their way to the surface world that the team made while trying to escape from the Underworld.
+It is revealed that an army of squid warriors have found their way to the surface, which the team prepare to fight.